Jama-analyst/Business-Insight-360/README.md

 - It's quite a standard and we can do that, moving along with the project we can support other options like show the Net Sales Growth and Gross Margin Growth and a few different things like that.

 **Marketing View:**
-- [ ] Tony said that he does not have any questions in regard to Marketing View.
+- [ ] Tony mentioned that he does not have any questions regarding the Marketing View.

 **Supply Chain:**
 -  [ ] Tony's question
-- Regarding Supply Chain, this is something very important I would want to discuss with you.
-Reliability data of which we need to get order data, unfortunately we do not have integrated into the system yet.
-I had a chat with the Database Engineer, he said that it will take at least 4-6 weeks to have this data, which pose a challenge, we might have ato postpone the deadline of the project or we can do this Reliability later?
-Which one do you prefer?
+- Regarding the Supply Chain, I’d like to discuss an important issue with you.
+We need to obtain reliability data, specifically order data, but it is not yet integrated into the system.
+I spoke with the Database Engineer, who indicated that it will take at least 4-6 weeks to integrate this data.
+This poses a challenge, and we may need to either postpone the project deadline or address the reliability data in a later phase.
+Which option would you prefer?

 - [ ] Nick's response
-- I would go agile here, let's start with whatever we have.
-I do not want to postpone this project further, because it's a very important for our organization.
-Let's start with whatever we have, Reliability data is something we can tackle later.
+- I recommend adopting an agile approach here.
+Let’s proceed with what we have and not delay the project any further, as it's very important for our organization.
+We can address the reliability data at a later stage.
 - [ ] Tony confirming
-- Okay, that's good, but I can say we still have the Forecast Accuracy data available, we can get it online.
+- Okay, that sounds good.
+However, I want to mention that we still have access to the Forecast Accuracy data, which we can obtain online.

 **Executive View:**
 - [ ] Tony's question